juju/docs/src/en/troubleshooting-upgrade.md

 ## Case #3 - An agent is too old

+When an agent is running agent software that is more than 1 patch point behind the targeted upgrade version the upgrade process will abort.

+One very common reason for "agent version skew" is that during a previous upgrade the agent could not be contacted and, therefore, was not upgraded along with the rest of the agents.

-When an agent, for some reason, is not running the same version as other agents in the model the upgrade process may abort.
-To overcome this you may consider to force the upgrade by ignoring the agent version check:
+To overcome this situation you may force the upgrade by ignoring the agent version check:

 ```bash
 juju upgrade-juju --ignore-agent-versions
 ```

+!!!
+Note:
+    The flag `--ignore-agent-versions` is only available starting with Juju 2.2.6.